 There are four distinct seasons in Finnish Lapland, each with its own charm.
 The warm summers with Midnight Sun; brisk autumns with brightly colored leaves; snowy, cold winters with Northern Lights on the sky; and sunny springs ideal for winter sports.

-The early spring, March and April, is ideal for doing winter sports such as cross-country skiing or downhill skiing.
-The sun is out often, and the temperatures are milder than in the wintertime.
-The snow starts to melt around the Easter.
-The temperature varies between -15°C and 5°C on average.
+Spring: The early spring, March and April, is ideal for winter sports such as cross-country skiing or downhill skiing.
+The sun shines regularly, and the temperatures are milder than in the wintertime.
+The snow starts to melt around Easter.
+Temperatures vary between -15°C and 5°C on average.

 Note: Billions of mosquitos can be a big nuisance in Lapland in the summertime and early fall.
 If you decide to travel there, a mosquito net hat is a recommended purchase.
 And even that won't necessarily help against the smallest blackflies.